jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1969/index.md

 ### Directory of PC-SIG Library Disk #1969

-     Volume in drive A is DISK1969
+     Volume in drive A has no label
      Directory of A:\

     FILE1969 TXT      2836   1-25-90   4:51p